elphick/geometallurgy/README.md

 The package not only supports individual Samples, but collections of objects that are mathematically related in a Directional Graph (a.k.a. network or flowsheet).

+This package is a rewrite of the [mass-composition](https://github.com/elphick/mass-composition) package (based on pandas only instead of pandas/xarray).

 [![example plot](https://elphick.github.io/mass-composition/_static/example_plot.png)](https://elphick.github.io/mass-composition/_static/example_plot.html)